smartcontractkit/documentation/docs/Oracle Jobs/Job Types/direct_request.md

 ## Single-Word Example

-First, let's assume that a user makes a request to the oracle using the following contract:
+For this example, assume that a user makes a request to the oracle using the following contract:

 ```solidity
 contract MyClient is ChainlinkClient {